The Seven Ravens (2015 film)

-The Seven Ravens (Sedmero krkavců) is a 2015 Czech-Slovak fairytale film directed by Alice Nellis.
+The Seven Ravens (Sedmero krkavců) is a 2015 Czech-Slovak fairy tale film directed by Alice Nellis.
 The Seven Ravens is the story of a young woman who takes it upon herself to save her brothers and rid them of a curse which they were put under by their mother.
 It's a story about courage, endurance, and about the power of words, truth, and love.
 It's the story of how parents' mistakes fall on their children's shoulders, and how these children may either repeat them or correct them.

 The film is primarily based on a story by Božena Němcová.
 It also uses elements from the Brothers Grimm's version of the same fairy tale.

 Plot

 The heroine of the story is a young woman, Bohdanka (Martha Issová), who was born into the grief-stricken family of a baker, whose wife, years ago, in a fit of rage, curses their seven sons into ravens.
 The parents keep this family tragedy a secret from their daughter.
 When Bohdanka, on the threshold of adulthood, learns about her family's curse, she decides she has to save her brothers.
 The local witch advises her that she must weave her brothers shirts.
 But not just any shirts – alone, without anyone's help, she must harvest nettle, spin the thread, weave the cloth, and make every stitch on the shirts herself.
 She must do all this without uttering a single word.

 Bohdanka sets out on a journey during which she not only tries to save her brothers, but during which she also gets to know herself, her personality, her flaws, her desires.
 She meets the shy and stuttering prince Bartoloměj and, thanks to a magic comb the witch lent her, she is able wordlessly to gather fragments of the past and learn the sad fate of prince Bartoloměj's kingdom.

 The more Bohdanka and Bartoloměj get to know each other, the closer they become.
 Bartoloměj takes Bohdanka to the castle, and Bohdanka thus gets to look into life at the court, ruled by Queen Alexandra, Bartoloměj's mother.
 Alexandra's plan has always been to rid her son Bartoloměj of his right to the throne, so that her younger son Norbert could become king instead.
 Bohdanka's presence at the castle disrupts this plan, as Bartoloměj, in his growing love for Bohdanka, has been gaining confidence and has even begun to behave like a future king.